Artward BoundTHE REGION'S FIRST ART-INTEGRATED ACADEMIC COLLEGE PREPARATORY PROGRAM

-Artward Bound is designed for underserved, potential first-generation students who live and attend schools in Boston.
+Artward Bound is designed for underrepresented, potential first-generation students who live and attend schools in Boston.
 Student-artists enrolled in the program are expected to participate through their senior year of high school.
 While enrolled in Artward Bound, students have access to MassArt materials, facilities, and youth programs at no cost.
 A commitment to Artward Bound allows student-artists to gain confidence through constant engagement with Artward Bound instructors, MassArt faculty/staff and the vibrant galleries and programs of the college.
 Familiarity with peers and mentors eases key transitions through high school and into college, and enhances daily advancement in personal, intellectual, professional, and creative growth.

 What We Do

 Artward Bound is a year-round program that offers intensive art programs along with academic support and life skills training that supports students artistic, academic and personal growth and achievements.
 During the summer, Artward Bound students participate in a program that combines art and academics, participating in MassArt's youth programs as well as other modules designed specifically for Artward Bound.
 During the academic year, Artward Bound students are required to attend afterschool classes at least twice a week, and also have the opportunity to participate in Saturday Studios and other MassArt youth programs as appropriate.

 Artistically, student-artists have opportunities to work with a variety of media and develop their unique voices as artists.
 They build a foundational understanding of the art world and how their art relates to it, while gaining insights into possible careers in the arts.